If you’re looking for some leg-day inspiration, it’s time to talk deadlifts… specifically dumbbell sumo deadlifts.

 Using a kettlebell would be useful if you wanted to do sumo deadlifts alongside other kettlebell movements like the kettlebell swing.

 Dumbbell sumo deadlifts are a great variation to the traditional powerlifting exercise.
-They promote good posture, allow you to lift heavier weight and deliver an unrivalled glute workout.
+They promote good posture, allow you to lift heavier weight and deliver an effective glute workout.

 All you need are a pair of dumbbells, making it a great option for those exercising at home too.